soliton4/nodeMirror/README.md

 for creating the most developer friendly editor

 * pty.js (https://github.com/chjj/pty.js)
-for making terminals in node.j possible
+for making terminals in node.js possible

 * all the contributers, testers and users
 for making this a great IDE

 ## License

-BSD - maybe i will relicense it under MIT when i have found out what the differences are
+BSD